 - Advise Noah’s Ark of information relevant to the Victorian Government Disability Workers Exclusion Scheme and undergo a check under this scheme.

 We employ staff in a range of positions, most of which work directly with children and their families.
-These roles include speech pathologists, occupational therapists, physiotherapists, social workers, psychologists and specialist teaching staff.
+These roles include speech pathologists, occupational therapists, physiotherapists, psychologists and specialist teaching staff.

 We provide opportunities for new graduates as well as those who are experienced and already working.
 We also have roles across support functions such as administration, finance, communications and marketing, learning and development, payroll and human resources.